Frequently Asked Questions

 HFLS conducts loan interviews and reviews loan applications on a rolling basis.
 Once you have had your loan interview and submitted all required documents, HFLS will review your loan application.
-You will hear from a Loan Officer within one week if we require additional information to process your loan, and you will hear within two weeks by email or mail (your choice) whether your loan is approved or denied.
+You will hear from a Loan Officer if we require additional information to process your loan.

 Please visit the How to Apply page to learn more about the loan process and applying for a loan.

 Repayment amounts depend on the amount of the loan and the type of loan you borrow.
-Most loans are repayable in installments of $250-300 per month; however, Microenterprise (small business) Loans, Fertility Treatment Loans, and Adoption Loans may have higher repayments, as these loan amounts tend to be higher.
+Most loans are repayable in installments of $250-300 per month; however, some programs, such as Microenterprise (small business) Loans, Fertility Treatment Loans, and Adoption Loans may have higher repayments, as these loan amounts tend to be higher.

-If a borrower is unable to repay their loan in a given month, they can reach out to HFLS to discuss their situation; HFLS may be able to reduce their loan repayments for up to three months.
-If they are not able to make any loan repayments, HFLS will contact their guarantors to repay the loan.
+Ultimately, if the borrower is not not able to make any loan repayments, HFLS will contact their guarantors to repay the loan.
 If the borrower and their guarantors do not repay the loan, HFLS will send the borrower and guarantors to collections.